2023 Solar Incentives Guide for St. Joseph, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-The incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the Michigan government and some by your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
+The incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the Missouri government and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

 - Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have in place a net metering agreement with your St Joseph utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.
+If you have a net metering agreement with your St. Joseph utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, labor and equipment — although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum claim amount.

-To understand exactly how much the ITC could save you, talk to your local St Joseph solar panel installer.
+To know exactly how much money the ITC could save you, talk to your local St. Joseph solar panel installer.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The new Clean Energy Credit is valid until 2035.
-You can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-This new credit will then be decreased by a few percentage points every year until it expires.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+You are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
+This new credit will then decrease annually until its expiration.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local St Joseph solar panel installers.
+Your local St. Joseph solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives